vinaayy06/Http-Server/README.md

 ## License

-This project is for educational purposes as part of the CodeCrafters challenge.
+This project is for educational purposes.